MOUNTAIN & TREK GRADING

 We have graded each trek (marked next to each one) to help you decide which trek is most suitable for you.
 We have taken into account the distance of the trek, the toughness of the terrain, weather conditions, altitude, location and the level of support required.

-These grades can only be an indication due to changing conditions dependent upon time of year etc., and PJS Challenges will discuss the suitability of each trek with individual participants.
+These grades are only an indication due to changing conditions dependent upon time of year etc., and PJS Challenges will discuss the suitability of each trek with individual participants.

 T1 – EASY: These are manageable by anyone in good health.
 They are usually day trips leaving from comfortable accommodation and are ideal for those looking for short walking days on flat terrain at a low altitude